 Chief Executive Officer (CEO)

-Diahann also serves the greater eating disorder, addiction, and mental health communities at large in various advocacy, advisory, and Board positions.
+Diahann also serves the greater addiction and mental health communities at large in various advocacy, advisory, and Board positions.
 She is an active member of International Association of Eating Disorder Professionals (iaedp), and is immediate Past President of the Los Angeles Chapter.
 She held a board position on the Women’s Association of Addiction Treatment (WAAT), San Fernando Valley Chapter, and is also a member of the California Association of Marriage & Family Therapists (CAMFT) and the Academy of Eating Disorders (AED).
-In her various Board positions, she has developed eating disorder and addiction educational workshops, intervention and awareness campaigns, and high-level professional training for practitioners.
+In her various Board positions, she has developed addiction and mental health educational workshops, intervention and awareness campaigns, and high-level professional training for practitioners.

 “There is hope.
 There is help.
 This is the message I want clients to hear.
 Our team has a profound understanding of the recovery experience which allows them to deeply hold space between themselves and the client.
 It is in this very space where clients gain trust and change manifests.”–Diahann Klein, CEO